Franklyn-dotcom/altschool-exam-project/README.md

  Rebooting api-demo.test.
 Use 'civo instance show api-demo.test' to see the current status.
 ```

-If you prefer a hard reboot, you can run `civo instance hard-reboot instanceID/hostname` instead.
+If you prefer a soft reboot, you can run `civo instance soft-reboot instanceID/hostname` instead.

 #### Removing Instances